What's in this standard

 Our assurance practices include the following:

-Supply chain assessments: We extend our assurance efforts to our supply chain by conducting regular evidence-based testing of third-party compliance with the Third Party Code of Practice PDF, 324KB (opens in a new window), against a prioritised set of third parties.
-Enhanced monitoring, such as audits, is also conducted within certain higher risk areas of our supply chain.
+Supply chain assessments: We extend our assurance efforts to our supply chain, with our Nationwide sub-group conducting evidence-based controls testing of third-party compliance with the Third Party Code of Practice PDF, 324KB (opens in a new window), against a prioritised set of third parties.
+At our Nationwide sub-group, enhanced monitoring, such as audits, is also conducted within certain higher risk areas of our supply chain.
 This helps us to uphold labour rights standards across our value chain.

-Internal monitoring and reporting: We have established internal monitoring systems to regularly assess our adherence to labour rights standards.
-This includes periodic internal audits, inspections and performance reviews conducted by dedicated teams within our organisation.
+Internal monitoring and reporting: We use these mechanisms to regularly assess our adherence to labour rights standards.

-Transparency and reporting: We believe in transparently reporting our labour rights practices and performance.
-We regularly disclose relevant information, including our assurance activities, in environmental, social and governance disclosures and other public communications.
+Transparency and external reporting: We believe in transparently reporting our labour rights practices and performance.
+We regularly disclose relevant information, for example as part of our pay gap reporting and in our environmental, social and governance disclosures.

 Supporting standards and frameworks

-This labour rights standard applies to all Nationwide colleagues, and forms part of a suite of policies and standards.
-We consult the Nationwide Group Staff Union (NGSU), our recognised trade union, on all of our policies and statements, some of which are listed below.
+This labour rights standard applies to all colleagues across the Group, and forms part of a suite of policies and standards.
+We consult with the Nationwide Group Staff Union (NGSU) and Unite the Union on our policies and statements.
+More on our policies and statements can be found on our Nationwide website and Virgin Money website (opens in a new window), as well as in our environmental, social and governance disclosures.

 In addition, we consult with relevant internal and external stakeholders and charitable organisations, that provide best practice guidance on human rights issues (family friendly, wellbeing, domestic violence, sexual orientation).
 We belong to specific Financial Services network groups for the purpose of continuous improvement to our regulatory policies and standards.

-On conclusion of our consultation, our policies are jointly issued with the NGSU and approved by Executive Committee members at the most senior level of the organisation.
+On conclusion of our consultation, our policies are jointly issued with trade unions and approved by Executive Committee members at the most senior level of the organisation.
 Where applicable, Nationwide mandates the completion of online learning and training to support the implementation of these policies and standards.